 We used to think that B vitamins were harmless because, like vitamin C, they’re water soluble and therefore can’t accumulate in the body as can the fat-soluble vitamins (A, D, E, and K).
-However, we now know that too high an intake of certain of the "B’s" can present problems.
-For example, vitamin B6 can cause nerve toxicity although it usually doesn’t cause problems in doses lower than 300 mg per day.
+However, we now know that too high an intake of certain B vitamins can present problems.
+For example, vitamin B6 can cause nerve toxicity although it usually doesn’t cause problems in doses lower than 200-300 mg per day.
 (I have seen one case of a person on 200 mg of B6 a day who developed numbness in her legs.
 A neurologist told her she might have multiple sclerosis, but when she stopped taking B6, the symptoms disappeared.)
-I recommend a 100 to 200 mg per day trial of B6 (pyridoxine) for nerve compression injuries such as carpal tunnel syndrome, but I always caution patients to discontinue the vitamin if any unusual numbness develops.
+I recommend a trial of 100 to 200 mg per day of B6 (pyridoxine) for nerve compression injuries such as carpal tunnel syndrome, but I always caution patients to discontinue the vitamin if any unusual numbness develops.

 I also advise additional B vitamins for symptoms of menopause, and occasionally to relieve the discomforts of PMS.

-However, if you’re taking two of the B-50 Complex (the “stress reducer” you mention in your question), the levels of B vitamins you’ll be getting won’t be high enough to cause you trouble, even when combined, as recommended, with a multivitamin and the antioxidant formula.
+However, if you’re taking two B-50 complex supplements (the “stress reducer” you mention in your question), the levels of B vitamins you’ll be getting won’t be high enough to cause you trouble, even when combined, as recommended, with a multivitamin and the antioxidant formula.
 You’ll be getting only an additional 100 mg of B6 and 100 mg of B3.

 Andrew Weil, M.D.